luigiberrettini/NLog.Targets.Syslog/README.md

-Syslog Target for NLog
+Syslog target for NLog
 ======================
-**NLog Syslog** is a custom target for [NLog](http://nlog-project.org/) version 4.2.2 allowing you to send logging messages to a UNIX-style Syslog server.
+**NLog Syslog** is a custom target for **NLog**: [http://nlog-project.org](http://nlog-project.org/).

+It can be used with version 4.3.2 and later of NLog and allows to send logging messages to a UNIX-style Syslog server.